fnur42/Weed_Detection/README.md

 With the process.py file, I determined what percentage should be drawn for the test and what percentage for the train.
 In this way, it was automatically pulled.
 The obj.names file contains the tag name.
 In the obj.data file, the necessary paths are given.
 As a result of the test, the accuracy value was around 90%.
+In my project, the YoloV4-tiny model, which is the model that allows us to reach fast and efficient results, was used.
+Tenserflow, OpenCv and keras, which are deep learning libraries, were used.